NIFTy-PPL/J-UBIK/paper/paper.md

 J-UBIK streamlines the implementation of key Bayesian inference components, providing customizable likelihood models for different instruments and adaptable prior models for various applications.
-So far, the package includes three instrument implementations, two X-ray telescopes, Chandra and eROSITA, and the James Webb Space Telescope (JWST) in the infrared, as well as a prior model adaptable to different sky realizations.
+So far, the package includes three instrument implementations, two X-ray telescopes, Chandra and eROSITA, and the James Webb Space Telescope (JWST) in the near- and mid-infrared, as well as a prior model adaptable to different sky realizations.
 The demos show how the likelihood and prior implementation can be integrated into an inference pipeline, with the possibility to choose different optimization schemes such as maximum a posteriori or variational inference.